getcarina/getcarina.com/_tutorials/differences-swarm-carina.md

-Carina builds on the standard restrictions set out by [libcontainer](https://github.com/opencontainers/runc/blob/master/libcontainer/SPEC.md#security) by using AppArmor profiles as an additional security layer.
+Carina builds on the standard restrictions set out by [libcontainer](https://github.com/opencontainers/runc/blob/master/libcontainer/SPEC.md#security) by using an AppArmor profile as an additional security layer.
 Specifically, it:

 - denies access to sensitive file paths on the hosts (such as system files and mount locations)
-- sets up various mount rules for the container filesystem
+- whitelists expected mount calls for the container filesystem
 - restricts the device capabilities of the Docker process

 ### Privileged and capability run flags